hannahl150/hannahl150.github.io/index.md

 # Hello World
 This is my home page!
-My name is Hannah Lu and I am a student at Cal State Fullerton and my major is Computer Science.
+My name is Hannah Lu and I am a student at Cal State FullertonO(http://www.fullerton.edu/)and my major is Computer Science.

 ## Computer Science Projects
 My GitHub page is https://github.com/hannahl150/hannahl150.github.io.